Determinantal point processes with J-Hermitian correlation kernels: Introduction and preliminaries

 \subsection{Formulation of the problem and the main result}

-In the case of a discrete underlying space $X$, determinantal point processes with $J$-Hermitian correlation kernels occurred in Borodin and Olshanski's studies on harmonic analysis of the infinite symmetric group, see e.g.\ \cite{BO1,BO2,BO3,BO4,O}, and the references therein.
-The paper \cite[p.~1332]{BO3} also contains references to some earlier works of mathematical physicists on solvable models of systems with positive and negative charged particles.
+In the case of a discrete underlying space $X$, determinantal point processes with $J$-Hermitian correlation kernels occurred in Borodin and Olshanski's studies on harmonic analysis of both the infinite symmetric group and the infinite-dimensional unitary group; see, for example,~\cite{BO1,BO2,BO3,BO4,O} and the references therein.
+The paper~\cite{BO3}, page 1332, also contains references to some earlier works of mathematical physicists on solvable models of systems with positive and negative charged particles.
 In these papers, one finds further examples of determinantal point processes with $J$-Hermitian correlation kernels.

-Furthermore, in their studies, Borodin and Olshanski derived three classes of determinantal point processes with $J$-Hermitian correlation kernels in the case where the underlying space $X$ is {\it continuous\/}: the Whittaker kernel \cite{BO2} ($X=\mathbb R_-\sqcup \mathbb R_+$), its scaling limit---the matrix tail kernel \cite{O} ($X=\mathbb R\sqcup \mathbb R$), and the continuous hypergeometric kernel \cite{BO3} ($X=(-\frac12,\frac12)\sqcup\{x\in\mathbb R: |x|>\frac12\}$).
+Furthermore, in their studies, Borodin and Olshanski derived three classes of determinantal point processes with $J$-Hermitian correlation kernels in the case where the underlying space $X$ is \textit{continuous}: the Whittaker kernel~\cite{BO2} (\mbox{$X=\mathbb R_-\sqcup\mathbb R_+$}), its scaling limit---the matrix tail kernel~\cite{O} ($X=\mathbb R\sqcup\mathbb R$), and the continuous hypergeometric\vadjust{\goodbreak} kernel~\cite{BO3} [$X=(-\frac12,\frac12)\sqcup\{x\in\mathbb R\dvtx |x|>\frac12\}$].
 It is important to note that, in all these examples, the self-adjoint operator $\widehat K$ appears to be an orthogonal projection.
-This follows from Proposition~5.1 in \cite{BO4} and the respective results of \cite{BO2}, \cite{O} (see also \cite[Proposition~6.6]{BO4}), and \cite{BO3}.
-(It should be, however, noted that, in the case of a continuous hypergeometric kernel, the corresponding projection property was proved only under an additional assumption, see the last two paragraphs of Section~10 in \cite{BO3}.)
+This follows from Proposition~5.1 in~\cite{BO4} and the respective results of \mbox{\cite{BO2,O}} (see also~\cite{BO4}, Proposition~6.6) and \cite{BO3}.
+(It should be, however, noted that, in the case of a continuous hypergeometric kernel, the corresponding projection property was proved only under an additional assumption; see the last two paragraphs of Section~10 in~\cite{BO3}.)

-The aim of the present paper is to {\it derive, in the case of a general underlying space $X$, a necessary and sufficient condition of existence of a determinantal point process with a $J$-Hermitian correlation kernel}.
+The aim of the present paper is to \textit{derive}, \textit{in the case of a general underlying space $X$}, \textit{a necessary and sufficient condition of existence of a determinantal point process with a $J$-Hermitian correlation kernel}.
 This problem was formulated to the author by Grigori Olshanski.
 I am extremely grateful to him for this and for many useful discussions and suggestions.